 Address: 78 South St Pier 15, New York, NY 10038

-Find the best Halloween Decorations
+Find the best Halloween Decorations in NYC

 I currently have an on-going debate with my husband on which New York City neighborhood is home to the best Halloween decorations.
 I’m partial to the oh so charming Greenwich Village, while my husband argues the Upper West Side is where it’s at.

 Regardless of which neighborhood you choose to visit, you won’t be disappointed!
 My suggestions is to make it one of your many New York City Halloween events and explore a new neighborhood whenever you can.

 October in New York City is like no other.
 Charming brownstones lined with spider webs, skeletons and vibrant pumpkins turn every day strolls through the city into an experience.